top of page

 Nate Brandt

 Nate Brandt is serving his first four-year term on the North Dakota Wheat Commission, representing wheat growers in the northwest portion of the state.
 Nate graduated from Stanley High School.
 He is on the Mountrail County Farm Bureau board and a committee member of NDFB Young Farmers & Ranchers, Mountrail County Ag Improvement board and serves on the Stanley ambulance board.
 This is his first year as the Mountrail county wheat representative.
 Brandt and his wife, Cassie, produce spring wheat, canola, soybeans, peas, lentils and flax.
-The couple has one child.
+The couple has two children.

 Jim Pellman